-3. Student Workers - An IW may
+3. Student Workers - An IW may attend

 4. Teachers and Other

 a.
 In general, a teacher

 period of time.
 However, if a teacher or other school employee is deemed to be

 temporarily and totally disabled, but is receiving a portion of his/her

 pro-rated wages over the summer months for work performed during the school

 year (prior to the period of disability), TT may be payable with no offset.

 b.
 A teacher or other